CommandPost/CommandPost-Website/index.md

 # Sponsor

-To help continue CommandPost to grow, evolve and stay completely free and open-source, we offer the ability to sponsor CommandPost directly through GitHub.
+To help continue CommandPost to grow, evolve, and stay completely free and open-source, we offer the ability to sponsor CommandPost directly through GitHub.

 **GitHub will kindly match user contributions up to USD$5,000 until November 2020.**